BarisAlbayrakIEEE/StructuralAnalysis/README.md

 An SC involve a nomber of EOs.
 The structural sizing within the SC is the orchestration of the sizing procedures of the involved EOs.
 It considers the behaviours of the EOs and the assigned SAs at the same time.
-For example, sizing for SC_Panel shall consider the involved panel and striffener at the same time.
+For example, sizing for CS_SC_Panel shall consider the involved panel and striffener at the same time.
 The side stiffener may not provide enough support which causes a failure.
 Hence, both the panel and the stiffener shall be considered while sizing.
 Besides, the sizing strategy corresponding to the panel pressure analysis would be different than the one corresponding to the panel buckling analysis.